zulip/zulip/docs/production/troubleshooting.md

 ### Checking status with `supervisorctl status`

-You can check if the zulip application is running using:
+You can check if the Zulip application is running using:
 ```
 supervisorctl status
 ```